weimin17/SemEval2019-task1/README.md

 Weimin Lyu, Sheng Huang, Abdul Rafae Khan, Shengqiang Zhang, Weiwei Sun, and Jia Xu.
 2019.CUNY-PKU parser at SemEval-2019 Task 1: Cross-lingual semantic parsing with UCCA.
 In Proc. of SemEval-2019.

+More details including codes and results would be updated before June 7, 2019.